raymondmatson/raymondmatson.github.io/test/chew/index.md

     <div align=center style="margin-left:10px; margin-right:50px;">
         <p><u>Algebra Problems on Which to Chew</u>:</p><br>
         <div align=left>
-            <p>You might at some time find yourself sick of studying Hungerford and the <a href="/test/fun/">fundamental exercises</a>, and need something meatier to think about.
-That is the purpose of this list of problems.
-They are listed in no particular order; I’ll add new problems to the list as I find ones I like.
-Some of these problems are still just past qualifying exam problems or Hungerford exercises, but most of them are a little more exotic.
-Some of these problems are hard, and so will be marked with a * symbol.
-Then some of these problems are real toughies, and are marked with a **.</p>
+            <p>If you're up for a bigger challenge or maybe you're just tired of doing a bunch of the <a href="/test/fun/">standard exercises</a> and reading your notes but still want to be productive, the following problems are for you!
+In no particular order, the following problems are a little more exotic and more than likely won't appear on your exams (although a few of them are from previous exams or directly out of Hungerford so no promises).
+Harder problems will be marked with a * symbol and even harder ones will be marked with a **.</p>
             <br>
         </div>
         <br>